 What is the purpose of the project?
 The purpose is to ascertain the level of security of wireless communications of a vehicle, specifically, in this case Bluetooth What are the planned or desired outcomes?
-The planned outcome is a set of results that can be used to ascertain and identify: pertinent security test cases coverage of test cases testing of cases that could be done within constraints and how this might affect the over security landscape of the vehicle all Explain your research design Using open source tools in order t the various aspects of the Bluetoc connections on a production vehic o test oth cle.
-This includes the use of the Penetration Testing Execution Standards framework following the steps of: - information gathering - enumeration - footprinting - exploitation Outline the principal methods you will use Information gathering involves the upublic data to ascertain as much ge information as possible on the test to Enumeration involves looking at the services offered and the channels of through which testing can take place Footprinting, whilst more invasive we looking at detailing exactly the inter be tested and the behind-the-scene operation.
-Exploitation will involve of various tools to compromise mechanisms (if there are any) preservition this interface to the vehicle.
-Are you proposing to use an external research instrument, validated scale or follow a published research method?
-If yes, please give details of what you are using Will your research involve consulting individuals who support, or literature, NO websites or similar material which advocates, any of the following: terrorism, armed struggles, or political, religious or other forms of activism considered illegal under UK law?
-Are you dealing with Secondary Data? (e.g. sourcing info from websites, historical documents) NO Are you dealing with Primary Data involving people? (e.g. interviews, questionnaires, observations) NO Are you dealing with personal or sensitive data?
-NO Is the project solely desk based? (e.g. involving no laboratory, workshop or off- campus work or other activities which pose significant risks to researchers or participants) NO Are there any other ethical issues or risks of harm raised by the study that have not been covered by previous questions?
-NO If yes, please give further details
+The planned outcome is a set of results that can be used to ascertain and identify: pertinent security test cases coverage of test cases testing of cases that could be done within constraints and how this might affect the overall security landscape of the vehicle Explain your research design Using open source tools in order to test the various aspects of the Bluetooth connections on a production vehicle.
+This includes the use of the Penetration Testing Execution Standards framework, following the steps of: - information gathering - enumeration - footprinting - exploitation Outline the principal methods you will use Are you proposing to use an external research insa published research method?
+Information gathering involves the use of public data to ascertain as much general information as possible on the test bed.
+Enumeration involves looking at the services offered and the channels open through which testing can take place.
+Footprinting, whilst more invasive will be looking at detailing exactly the interface to be tested and the behind-the-scenes operation.
+Exploitation will involve the use of various tools to compromise mechanisms (if there are any) present within this interface to the vehicle.
+If yes, please give details of what you are using Will your research involve consulting individuals who support, or literature, websites or similar material which advocates, any of the following: terrorism, armed struggles, or political, religious or other forms of activism considered illegal under UK law?
+Are you dealing with Secondary Data? (e.g. sourcing info from websites, historica documents) Are you dealing with Primary Data involving people? (e.g. interviews, questionnaires, observations) Are you dealing with personal or sensitive data?
+Is the project solely desk based? (e.g. involving no laboratory, workshop or off- campus work or other activities which pose significant risks to researchers or participants) Are there any other ethical issues or risks of harm raised by the study that have not been covered by previous questions?
+If yes, please give further details